Israel Heritage

 134BCE - Maccabee J. Hyrcanus has to loot tomb of David to pay Antiochus VII 3000 talents of silver.

-The Jewish sage, Nittai of Arbel, writes - distance yourself from a bad neighbor, consort not with an evil man..
+Referring to Maccabee leadership - the Jewish sage, Nittai of Arbel, writes - distance yourself from a bad neighbor, consort not with an evil man..

 112BCE - Jewish Hasmoneans destroy Samaritan temple at Mt.
 Gerizim and Shechem.